 Report from the Strategic Director for Finance and Customer Services.

-The Chair thanked the Leader for his introduction and invited members to ask questions and a discussion on the following points ensued:
+The Chair invited questions from Board Members and a discussion on the following issues ensued: